-Meet Mattie, one of our new Workshop Assistants5 September 2022
+Meet Mattie, one of our new Assistant Facilitators5 September 2022

-We will be introducing our new Workshop Assistants over the next few months.
+We will be introducing our new Assistant Facilitators over the next few months.
 Watch this space to learn more about them and their backgrounds.

-Our new Workshop Assistants were recently recruited to support our pool of artist facilitators.
+Our new Assistant Facilitators were recently recruited to support our pool of artist facilitators.
 The new team members have been working with our Flourish programme this summer and you’ll continue to see them on some of our other programmes too.

 First up, meet Mattie O’Callaghan!